learnk8s/knote-js/01_writing_a_note_taking_app.md

 If your friend doesn't have the image locally, Docker automatically pulls the image from DockerHub.

-> There exist other public container registries, such as [Quay](https://quay.io/) — however, Docker Hub is the default registry used by Docker.
+> There exist other public container registries, such as [the GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) — however, Docker Hub is the default registry used by Docker.

 **To use Docker Hub, you first have to [create a Docker ID](https://hub.docker.com/signup).**